- Car Insurance

 - Ohio Car Insurance

-Ohio car insurance
+Get a Ohio car insurance quote

-auto insurance
+Buying auto insurance in Ohio

 Coverage | Amount |

-Bodily Injury to Others | $25,000 per person and $50,000 per accident |
+| Bodily Injury to Others Coverage | $25,000 per person and $50,000 per accident |

-Property Damage Liability | $25,000 per accident |
+| Property Damage Liability Coverage | $25,000 per accident |

 What liability insurance is required in Ohio?